shivampotdar/bluetooth-interfacing/README.md

 ## Winner
 First PR that follows the given rules and completes the given task, is declared the winner at e-Yantra's discretion

+Author Notes :

+ BluetoothInterfacing.c

+ Author: Shivam Mahesh Potdar (github/shivampotdar) (shivampotdar99@gmail.com)
+ This code forms an interface for HC05 bluetooth module with Firebird

+ HC05 module is connected to UART3 interface of the ATMEGA2560 on Firebird It continuously monitors the HC05 module for serial input from bluetooth device such as a phone and prints the same on LCD screen on Firebird.
+ For this setup Serial Bluetooth Terminal (from Play Store, publisher Kai Morich) was used.
+ The settings done in the app are : Character delay: 5ms, Newline: None The program continuosly takes input from the app and prints on LCD, there is no clear condition, the input just rolls over to next line on crossing first row and then restarts for 1,1 if entire LCD is filled

+		Connections
+ HC-05 <---------> Firebird Expansion Header
+  Vcc           			Pin21/22 (5V)
+  GND				Pin23/24 (Ground)
+  RX				Pin46 (TXD3)
+  TX				Pin45 (RXD3)